 Broken glass injuries are one of the most serious injuries suffered in a car crash.
-In event of a car accident, it is possible for the driver’s head to hit the windshield especially if they are not wearing seatbelt at the time of the crash.
-Broken glass often leads to serious injuries, and also exposes the passengers in a vehicle, and even innocent by-standers to the risk of severe injury.
-At times, flying broken glass has even lead to the death of by-standers.
+In event of a car accident, it is possible for the driver’s head to hit the windshield especially if they are not wearing a seatbelt at the time of the crash.
+Broken glass often leads to serious injuries, and also exposes the passengers in a vehicle and even innocent bystanders to the risk of severe injury.
+At times, flying broken glass has even lead to the death of bystanders.

-Even when two vehicles collide at slow speed, passengers may suffer catastrophic injuries from broken glass.
-In spite of the fact that automotive manufacturers have come up with new car designs such as shatter proof windshields, they are not always effective in high speed car crashes.
+Even if two vehicles collide at slow speed, passengers may suffer catastrophic injuries from broken glass.
+In spite of the fact that automotive manufacturers have come up with new car designs such as shatterproof windshields, they are not always effective in high-speed car crashes.